An overview of mathematical issues arising in the Geometric complexity theory approach to VP v.s. VNP: Complexity classes

 \section{Complexity classes}

-In this section we explain the precise complexity problem studied by the GCT program, namely $\ol{\VPws}\neq \vnp$, and place it in the context of Valiant's algebraic model of NP-completeness \cite{vali:79-3,vali:82}.
+In this section we explain the precise complexity problem studied by the GCT program, namely $\ol{\VPws}\neq \vnp$, and place it in the context of Valiant's algebraic model of NP-comple\-te\-ness \cite{vali:79-3,vali:82}.
 In particular, we compare this to the conjecture $\vp\neq \vnp$, and that the permanent is not a p-projection of the determinant, the latter being equivalent to the conjecture $\VPws\neq \vnp$.
+The conjecture $\vp\neq \vnp$ is an arithmetic analog of the conjecture $\bold P\neq \bold{NC}$.

 All polynomials considered are over $\BC$.
 A general reference for this section is \cite{buer:00-3}.